choimake/choimake.github.io/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: bug report
 about: Submit the bug report for the project.
-title: "[bug report] Please input title
+title: "[bug report] Please input title"
 labels: bug
 assignees: ''